mm696626/GameCubeMarioPartyAudioEditor/README.md

 * As of now, it's not possible to have songs that are larger in file size than the original be the replacement
     * Honestly, this is fine since Mario Party songs don't play for more than a minute anyway and the music restarts on a new event
     * It's rare if there'd be a case where a long song is needed anyway
-* Not sure how to make SNG files that loop (so make sure you pick a song that is long enough.
+* Not sure how to make SNG files that loop without dropping instruments since one track must have a terminator (so make sure you pick a song that is long enough to avoid this.
 Only really an issue with the board tracks)

 ### Sound Notes
 * Audio must be in DSP format (sounds are stored in mono DSPs within samp/sdir files so you need to rip them from their samp/sdirs first)